Quantum-Accelerators/quacc/docs/src/user/breakdown.md

 Let's continue with the `tblite` example!

-This time, take a look at the code for [`quacc.recipes.tblite.core.RelaxJob`](https://github.com/arosen93/quacc/blob/main/quacc/recipes/tblite/core.py#L69-L131), which is a geometry optimization.
+This time, take a look at [the code](https://github.com/arosen93/quacc/blob/main/quacc/recipes/tblite/core.py#L69-L131) for `quacc.recipes.tblite.core.RelaxJob`, which is a geometry optimization.

 What's different about this one?
 Well, the main thing is that some ASE calculators (including `tblite`) require you to use an ASE-based optimizer to relax the structure (see [here](https://wiki.fysik.dtu.dk/ase/ase/optimize.html) for more details).
 Just like how `run_calc` was a wrapper around ASE's `.get_potential_energy()` function to run a calculation, the `run_ase_opt` function is a wrapper around ASE's `Optimize` class.
 This makes it possible to run a geometry optimization in QuAcc using ASE.
 Otherwise, everything is largely the same except for some different arguments and a different summary function tailored for ASE optimization-based jobs.

 ### Example 3

 Finally, let's look at a more typical relaxation job where you can run the relaxation using the code itself rather than ASE.
-For this example, take a look at the code for [`quacc.rescipes.gaussian.core.RelaxJob`](https://github.com/arosen93/quacc/blob/main/quacc/recipes/gaussian/core.py#L96-L164), which is based around the [ASE Gaussian calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html).
+For this example, take a look at[the code](https://github.com/arosen93/quacc/blob/main/quacc/recipes/gaussian/core.py#L96-L164) for `quacc.rescipes.gaussian.core.RelaxJob`, which is based around the [ASE Gaussian calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html).
 I explain the bits and pieces below.

 Again, this should largely look similar.
 We start, like always, by instantiating a class that inherits a jobflow `Maker`.
 We then define the parameters that we want to be able to specify when we run the job.
 There are a few more parameters here than in the `tblite` example since Gaussian has a lot more options that we might want to suggest to the user that they should consider, but it's otherwise basically the same.